voidnologo/shadowrun/_posts/2018-12-14-renraku_arcology_part1.md

 discover that his house had been broken into, and all three runners got the odd feeling that someone was watching them.

-On The Day, the runners - accompanied by Ronan, Dodger, and Aneki - found themselves being escorted through the elegant and awe-inspiring Orc Underground by Tholm the troll and Slant the orc.
+On The Day, the runners - accompanied by Ronin, Dodger, and Aneki - found themselves being escorted through the elegant and awe-inspiring Orc Underground by Tholm the troll and Slant the orc.
 Upon slipping through a manhole into The Underground, the runners discovered that it wasn't all it was cracked up to be.
 In fact, the tunnels were really pretty gross